notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 #### Encoding Menu

 These entries influence the file encoding of the active file -- how the underlying bytes of the file are interpreted as glyphs, and how the characters you enter are saved as underlying bytes.
 The [New Document](#new-document) preferences will influence which Encoding is selected for a new file, and the [MISC > Autodetect character encoding](#misc) preference will affect what encoding will be selected when the file is first read from disk.

-There are the major encodings found at the beginning of the **Encodings** menu:
-- `ANSI`: A family of 8-bit encodings based on the active [Windows Code Page](https://en.wikipedia.org/wiki/Windows_code_page).
-Whatever code page your OS is set to use (and thus the one that shows up in the **?**-menu's **Debug Info** as `Current ANSI codepage`), that is what the `ANSI` encoding refers to.
-(It was named generically, because historically, people have thought of their default codepage as the "ANSI" codepage.
-In the US, that code page is usually Windows-1252, but it depends on your Windows settings.)
-- [`UTF-8`](https://en.wikipedia.org/wiki/UTF-8): This encoding uses variable-width multi-byte sequences to represent Unicode characters, either without or with the BOM character at the start of the file.
-(The BOM isn't technically part of the UTF-8 spec, because there isn't a Little Endian or Big Endian variant of UTF-8 -- the bytes are always in a predefined order.
-However, many applications use the BOM codepoint to indicate that the file should be interpreted as UTF-8, and Notepad++ supports reading and writing the file with the BOM sequence to support those external applications file-format needs.)
-- [`UTF-16`](https://en.wikipedia.org/wiki/UTF-16): This encoding uses two-byte Big Endian or Little Endian sequences to represent Unicode characters.
-- The various `Character sets` found in the sub-menus allow you to specify any of the various international 8-bit sets of characters that provide a limited set of less than 256 glyphs, rather than the full suite Unicode character.
-You can use one of these encodings to be able to edit a file from one character set, even if your Windows code page is at a different code page.
-For example, this allows you to edit a file using the Eastern European ISO 9959-2 character set even if your copy of Windows is setup for Windows 1252.

-The `... with BOM` entries indicate that it uses the Unicode [Byte Order Mark](https://en.wikipedia.org/wiki/Byte_order_mark "BOM") at the start of the file to indicate the correct byte order (big endian or little endian), and in the case of UTF-8, to make it unambiguous that the file is meant to be a UTF-8 Unicode file rather than another 8-bit encoding.

-The `Convert to ...` entries below the separator line will change the encoding (the underlying bytes stored on disk) of the active file, without changing the glyphs.
-So if you just have the Euro currency symbol `€` in your file, it will be stored as byte 0x80 if you `Convert to ANSI` (and are in a Western-European codepage in Windows), as the three-byte sequence 0xE2 0x82 0xAC if you `Convert to UTF-8`, and as the two byte sequence 0x20 0xAC if you `Convert to UTF-16 BE BOM`.

-The entries above the separator line (without `Convert to` in the name) show the file's active encoding or character set.
-If you change that setting manually, it will leave the bytes in the file the same and change the glyph or glyph sequence that is shown, based on the updated interpretation of the bytes.
-For example, if you enter the `€` in a UTF-8 encoded file, and then manually select `Encoding > ANSI`, suddenly those characters will look something like `â‚¬` (depending on the active Windows code page); this is because UTF-8 `€` is the three bytes 0xE2 0x82 0xAC, and those three bytes represent three characters when interpreted as ANSI.
-Or, if you are starting with a character set of **Western European > OEM-US** (the old DOS box-drawing character set) with the `▓` grey box, if you change to character set to **Western European > Windows-1252**, it will become the `²` superscript 2.

-In general, if you want the glyph to stay the same and change the bytes on the disk, then use the `Convert to...` entries; whereas if the glyphs shown don't match what you think the bytes of the data should represent, you probably need to use one of the upper entries to change the interpretation of the bytes.

-##### Encoding and Use Unicode UTF-8 for worldwide language support {#UseUnicodeUTF8}

-As of Notepad++ version 8.8.8, the `ANSI` and `Convert to ANSI` entries on the **Encoding** menu are disabled when the Windows setting **Use Unicode UTF-8 for worldwide language support** is enabled.
-When that setting is in effect, the system default code page, which ordinarily defines “ANSI” in Windows, *is* UTF-8; attempting to treat UTF-8 as an ordinary code page does not work properly, which caused erratic behavior prior to version 8.8.8.
-Since the traditional concept of “ANSI” has no consistent meaning when that Windows setting is enabled, Notepad++ disables `ANSI` encoding.

-Reports suggest that some new installations of Windows 11 enable **Use Unicode UTF-8 for worldwide language support** by default.
-In Notepad++ you can check the state of this setting by selecting **Debug Info...** from the **?** menu.
-If the line `Current ANSI codepage` shows `65001` then **Use Unicode UTF-8 for worldwide language support** is enabled; otherwise, it is not.

-When Notepad++ loads a file that is recognizably not UTF-8 or UTF-16, it will try to guess the encoding if [MISC > Autodetect character encoding](#misc) is enabled; if autodetection is not enabled or does not yield a positive result, it will make an assumption based on the system locale.
-Notepad++ then assigns an appropriate encoding from the `Character sets` sub-menus.

-**Use Unicode UTF-8 for worldwide language support** is found in Windows Control Panel under **Region** on the **Administrative** tab by clicking the **Change system locale...** button.
-From Windows **Settings**, you can get there by going to **Time & language** > **Language** or **Language & region** > **Administrative language settings** > **Change system locale**.
+The entries above the horizontal line (**ANSI**, **UTF-8** and similar, and the **Character Sets** submenu) are used to control the active interpretation of the bytes of the file, and show the active choice, and are thus "menu-based settings".
+These settings, and the various **Convert To...** actions below the line, are described in the separate section on [Encoding](../encoding/).

 #### Language Menu